fsgard/DynaTypes/README.md

 // Interfaces are automatically declared with their implementations and could be uses as a type ScriptTypeJS.declare({ EnglishSpeaker }).implements(Speaker, Translator);
 ```
-> [!NOTE]
-> In this case if EnglishSpeaker class doesn't respect the contract of Translator and Speaker, an error is throwed:
+In this case if EnglishSpeaker class doesn't respect the contract of Translator and Speaker, an error is throwed:
-'#FF0000' Uncaught InterfaceError: Methods [translate] are not defined on class EnglishSpeaker (class EnglishSpeaker implement interface Function)
+`#FF0000` Uncaught InterfaceError: Methods [translate] are not defined on class EnglishSpeaker (class EnglishSpeaker implement interface Function)

 ## In Action